 Kamlesh: We’ve been in the industry for over a decade and have now become a niche provider of destination management services in Dubai.
 As a one-stop, customer-oriented business for all travel needs, our main organizational goal is to design and craft travel services and packages in such a way that each of them ideally responds to the dynamic market trends as well as our clients’ specific travel requirements.
 We offer our full suite of travel solutions through our wholly-owned Rayna Group.

-Mark E. Johnson (from Nashville, Tennessee, USA) started Hobnail Trekking Co. over 5 years ago.
+Mark E. Johnson (from Nashville, Tennessee, USA) started Hobnail Trekking Co. almost 6 years ago.

 My name is Mark Johnson.
 In 2017, I launched Hobnail Trekking Co., an adventure travel company that specializes in treks to Mt.
 Everest Base Camp and other epic locales in the Himalayas, as perhaps the least qualified person on the planet to do so.
 By the end of 2019, we will have sent 23 Americans on this life-changing journey.

 Tatev Manucharyan (from Yerevan, Armenia) started Arara Tour almost 9 years ago.

 I am Nune Tatunts from Yerevan, Armenia, a small landlocked country in the Caucasus region.
 The Caucasus is sandwiched between Russia, Turkey, and Iran.
 My background education is tourism.
 In 2014 I started my work in the Arara Tour.
 That time it was a 1 person company, an idea, founders, and me.

 Well, 2020 was crucially bad for tourism because of COVID-19.
 While 2019 was quite fruitful, the company made around $13,000 in revenue per month.
 Doubling 2018’s revenue, which can be considered as a great success.